Skip to main content

 At the back there’s the Evo Paralever setup, with the usual single-sided swingarm encasing the shaft final drive.

-New, lightweight 17-inch wheels slice 1.4kg from the rotating mass compared to the previous R 1250 RT, and improving both performance and handling as a result.
+New, lightweight 17-inch wheels slice 1.4kg from the rotating mass compared to the previous R 1250 RT, improving both performance and handling as a result.

 Adjustable side trim sections let riders tailor the airflow